 Customers are the ones who keep your company’s heart beating.
 Keeping up with their needs and providing them with the utmost experience is vital.
 Your company has to show concern for your customers for them to do business with you.
 This is where the concept of customer loyalty comes in.

-Growing competition mean companies have to constantly put in effort to better the customer’s journey across all touch-points.
+Growing competition means companies have to constantly put in an effort to better the customer’s journey across all touch-points.
 While many organisations put great emphasis on customer acquisition, it is much more important to retain existing ones; as it costs around 6-7 times more to acquire new customers than it is to keep a current one.